Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a

 \section{Scattering lengths of $^6$Li-$^{52}$Cr and $^7$Li-$^{53}$Cr isotopic pairs}

 We provide here the $s$-wave scattering lengths $a_{6,8}$ for the adiabatic Born Oppenheimer potentials $X ^6\Sigma^+$ and $a ^8\Sigma^+$ of two isotopic pairs, $^6$Li-$^{52}$Cr and $^7$Li-$^{53}$Cr, of potential experimental interest.
-Since the number of vibrational levels is not precisely known, we present in Table \ref{Table2_sm} our results as a function of the variation $\delta N_{6,8}$ starting with the number of bound states $N_6=39$ and $N_8=13$ supported by our nominal potentials.
-To encompass recent {\it ab-initio} calculations \cite{Zaremba2022} that predict significantly deeper potentials as our nominal ones, we assume maximum variations $|\delta N_6|=5$ and $|\delta N_8|=3$ The largest uncertainty due to variations in $\delta N$ concerns the $^7$Li-$^{53}$Cr system.
-This can be expected since this isotopic combination presents the largest ratio of reduced masses with respect to the reference pair $^6$Li-$^{53}$Cr and thus a larger variation in the corresponding scattering phase when one bound state is removed or added from the potential \cite{Gribakin1993}.
-On the converse, the reduced mass of $^6$Li-$^{52}$Cr is close to the one of $^7$Li-$^{53}$Cr, the mass-scaled potentials for the two isotopes are similar, and our predictions bear a small error bar.
+Since the number of vibrational levels is not precisely known, we present in Table~\ref{Table2_sm} our results as a function of the variation $\delta N_{6,8}$ starting with the number of bound states $N_6=39$ and $N_8=13$ supported by our nominal potentials.
+To encompass recent {\it ab-initio} calculations \cite{Zaremba2022} that predict significantly deeper potentials as our nominal ones, we assume maximum variations $|\delta N_6|=5$ and $|\delta N_8|=3$.
+As already mentioned in the main text, the largest uncertainty due to variations in $\delta N$ concerns the $^7$Li-$^{53}$Cr system.
+This can be expected since this isotopic combination presents the largest variation of reduced masses with respect to the reference pair $^6$Li-$^{53}$Cr, and thus in the corresponding scattering phase when one bound state is removed or added from the potential \cite{Gribakin1993}.
+On the converse, the reduced mass of $^6$Li-$^{52}$Cr is close to the one of $^7$Li-$^{53}$Cr, the mass-scaled potentials for the two isotopes are similar, and our predictions bear a small dependence upon $\delta N$ variations.